CoolPluginsTeam/automatic-translations-for-polylang/readme.txt

 * **Custom Block Support** - While optimized for Gutenberg blocks, the plugin also works with several third-party block plugins, extending its versatility.
 * **Easy to Use** - Designed with a user-friendly interface, making it accessible even for those with limited technical knowledge.

+### Important Information Regarding Classic Editor Compatibility
+Our current version doesn't support translation for the Classic Editor.
+It only works with **Gutenberg** and **Elementor** pages.

 ### Check out our advanced Automatic Translate Addon for Loco Translate

 Looking for a way to translate WordPress themes and plugins automatically?
 Check out our  **[AI Translation for Loco Translate](https://locoaddon.com/?utm_source=atfp_plugin&utm_medium=readme&utm_campaign=atlt_get_pro&utm_content=check_out)**, which enables PO file translations using advanced Machine & AI-powered translation tools.